-- Show alert message, Image Ad or HTML Ad on save images or right click.
+- Show alert message, Image Ad, or HTML Ad on saving images or right-click.

-However, your users can still “Save page as” to download website content and then copy them from the page source, but this is some thing no plugin or developer or website can prevent.
-Furthermore, only 5-10% of the pro users with code knowledge can do.
+However, your users can still “Save page as” to download website content and then copy them from the page source, but this is something no plugin or developer, or website can prevent.
+Furthermore, only 5-10% of the pro users with code knowledge can do it.
 So, your site’s pretty safe, don’t worry :)

-However, there are some steps that can be taken to prevent your content from being downloads:
+However, there are some steps that can be taken to prevent your content from being downloaded:

 a.
-Upload your video to your own source
+Upload your video content to your own source

-This method is effective for the majority of users with little to no technology knowledge, but it will be by-passed easily when they view source and see the mp4 file or when they use a download manager software like IDM.
+This method is effective for the majority of users with little to no technical knowledge, but it will be bypassed easily when they view the source and see the mp4 file or when they use a download manager software like IDM.

 c.
 Use Amazon S3 and CloudFront